fallmute/Until_Then-Basta.Driver.Sweet.Lover/README.md

 ## Usage

 1. Go to Chapter 2: Jeepney Ride.
-Skip the dialogues and press pause at the start of the minigame.
+Skip the dialogues (long-press the Shift key; the feature becomes available after the first completion) and press pause at the start of the minigame.
 2. Run main.exe from PowerShell or Command Prompt.
-Example Run with Arguments:
+Example Run with Argument:

    ```
    .\main.exe -i 1.0052